Exams and Tests

 - Check for an enlarged liver or

-- Do a complete blood count (CBC) and a blood profile.
+- Do a complete blood count (CBC) and a blood chemistry.
 These tests let your doctor look into symptoms such as

 fatigue, weakness, fever, bruising, or weight loss.

 - Do a bone marrow aspiration and biopsy.
 This is the key to